-The letters of recommendation portion of the medical school application typically raises the most questions and takes the most time.
+The letters of recommendation portion of the medical school application typically raise the most questions and take the most time.
 It is the only part of the application that depends on the efforts of multiple busy professors and doctors, not to mention the emailing and letter sending that must take place to get the package finalized.
 This article aims to make the process a little less complicated by answering some of the most commonly asked questions about LORs.

 What is the value of a letter of recommendation?

 Let’s face it – anybody can write a personal statement.
 Because what more do people love than to talk about themselves?
-Just give them the prompt and a word count and they can fill pages.
+Just give them the prompt and a word count, and they can fill pages.
 Anybody can spin tales about why they need medicine in their life, and why medicine needs them.
 This is what makes letters of recommendation so valuable – somebody else fully believes in your capabilities as a future healthcare provider, so much so that they are willing to write an essay about your qualities and talents in an attempt to convince an entire admission committee.

 When applying, you have to keep in mind that most others applying have high GPAs, MCATs, and an extensive resumé of extra-curriculars.
 Having the support of professors, physicians, research mentors, and community leaders vouching for you may be the factor that separates you from all the other applicants.